-The Minister and the Department of Environment Land Water and Planning (DELWP), the department that provides administrative support to the Minister, value the privacy of every individual’s personal information.
+The Minister and the Department of Energy Environment and Climate Action (DEECA), the department that provides administrative support to the Minister, value the privacy of every individual’s personal information.
 Protecting your privacy and personal information is important to us.

 - Privacy and Data Protection Act 2014